Nothing Phone 2a/2a Plus: Hardware

 The front of the smartphone is made of Corning Gorilla Glass 5, the frame is made of matte plastic, and the back is made of glance transparent plastic.

 The smartphones weigh 190 g and have a thickness of 8.55 mm.
 On the bottom side, there is a dual SIM tray, a microphone, a USB-C port, and a speaker and on the top, there is an additional microphone.
 On the left and right sides, there are the volume buttons and the power button, respectively.
 3 arrays of LED lights on the back, called Glyph Interface.
 IP54 rated — splash, water, and dust resistant.
 There are four color options for the Nothing Phone (2a): black, white, milk, and blue.

 The Phone (2a) features a MediaTek Dimensity 7200 Pro chipset, while the Phone (2a) Plus is equipped with Dimensity 7350 Pro, which is basically an overclocked Dimensity 7200 Pro.
 Both chipsets are built on a 4 nm fabrication process and include a Mali-G610 MC4 GPU.
 The Phone (2a) features three memory configurations: 8/128 GB 8/256 GB, and 12/256 GB.
 The Plus model lacks an 8/128 GB memory configuration.

-The phones are equipped with a non-removable 5000 mAh batteries.
-Also, the Phone (2a) supports a 45 W fast charging, while the Phone (2a) Plus supports a slightly faster 50 W fast charging.
+Both phones are equipped with a non-removable 5000 mAh battery.
+The Phone (2a) supports 45 W fast charging, while the Phone (2a) Plus supports slightly faster 50 W fast charging.

-The smartphones feature a 6.7 in AMOLED display with a Full HD+ (1080×2412 pixels) resolution, a 20:9 aspect ratio, a 120 Hz refresh rate, a peak brightness at 1300 nits and a hole cutout for the front facing camera in the top-center.
+The phones feature 6.7 in AMOLED display with a Full HD+ (1080×2412 pixels) resolution, a 20:9 aspect ratio, a 120 Hz refresh rate, a peak brightness at 1300 nits and a hole cutout for the front facing camera in the top-centre.